From much stress, prolonged medium stress, and accumulating mild stress, some diseases are due

-With that golden right on your side, go on to teachings you qualify for and with much good in them - teachings that are helpful - according to a healthy, whole non-maimed body and a sound, not lousily indoctrinated mind.
+As a non-Jew, why not adjust to bible teachings that are valid for non-Jews?
+With that golden right on your side, go on to teachings you qualify for and with much good in them - teachings that are helpful - according to a healthy, whole non-maimed body and a sound mind.
 A fit religion, as we call it, is more a way of living that helps us onward and upward.
-But take about your company too and go for the best.
+Find good company too.

-There is much in the Bible that may amount to give stress if taken seriously and reflected on.
+There is much in the Bible that may amount to give stress, but only if if taken seriously and reflected on.
 For starters, ask yourself if you have eaten black pudding, wrangled chicken, and committed Biblical adultery.
-It is hard to say which of these three are worst sub specie aeternitatis (under the aspect of eternity), but the chances are that two or three of them are broken by lots of persons, "even as we speak".
+It is hard to say which of these three are worst sub specie aeternitatis (under the aspect of eternity), but . . .

 Wrangled poultry, blood sausages and black pudding aside